 Grand Friday Mosque

-Located on the grounds of the Islamic Centre in downtown Malé, the modern Grand Friday Mosque is the largest in the Maldives, and one of the largest in South Asia, admitting over 5,000 worshipers.
+Located on the grounds of the Islamic Centre in downtown Malé, the modern Grand Friday Mosque is the largest in the Maldives, and one of the largest in Asia, admitting over 5,000 worshippers.
 The mosque is free to visit outside of pray times, provided you’re dressed appropriately.